 Gladstone’s Library is situated in the beautiful and serene village of Hawarden, North Wales, and is Britain’s only residential Prime Ministerial Library.
 Gladstone, born in 1809, and Prime Minister on four separate occasions, began building his library in 1889.
 He designed it specifically as a place of study and solitude for scholars, so they could access his substantial book collection, and this remains its primary purpose today.

 To further Gladstone’s end, and to celebrate the fantastic work on Victorian popular fiction being generated at the VPFA, the ‘Mary Eliza Root Prize’ offers the winning scholar two nights’ accommodation (complete with breakfast and dinner) for up to three days’ research at Gladstone’s Library.
-In order to fulfil Gladstone’s Library’s accommodation requirements, the prize must be claimed between December 2017 – February 2018.
+In order to fulfil Gladstone’s Library’s accommodation requirements, the prize must be claimed between December – February of the application round.

 The winner will be expected to write a c.1000 word blog post on their research experience for the VPFA blog within a month of the research being completed.
 Any published works based on research undertaken for the ‘Mary Eliza Root Prize’ must acknowledge the prize.

 To apply, please send a 2 page C.V. and 300 word cover letter detailing how researching at Gladstone’s Library will aid your own research and contribute to furthering the field of Victorian popular fiction and culture.
 Please send the application to firstname.lastname@example.org citing the ‘Mary Eliza Root Prize’ in the subject box.

 Previous Winners of the ‘Mary Eliza Root Prize’: